 - Look for rounded corners, and thick, staggered pages, that babies can grab, but won’t give them paper cuts.
 Dishwasher-friendly books (Indestructables, cloth books) are your friend, because these are going to get NASTY when babies start teething and drooling everywhere.
 Paper ones will warp and disintegrate.

 - Non-linear reading: Don’t expect a kid under 3 to sit still and read a book cover-to-cover.
-Around 18 months and again at 2.5 years and 3.5 years, your kid will have a big cognitive leap and will be more ready for storybooks with increasingly linear story lines.

 - Reading 1 book together for weeks develops comfort, familiarity, and mastery.
 Those ‘1,000 books before kindergarten‘ programs are designed to shame exhausted and poor parents and are backed by lazy research and folks who need you to buy books to keep their jobs.
 Owning books is correlated with children’s success (which correlate with having a place to live and money to buy books), not reading them.
 Don’t fall for it.